El cóndor pasa (zarzuela)

 The zarzuela's famous eponymous melody is considered the second national anthem of Peru.
 It is based on the traditional Andean music of Peru, which was declared an element of National Cultural Heritage in 2004.
 There are probably more than 400 versions of the piece by artists from around the world, at least 300 of which have lyrics.
+The piano arrangement of this play's most famous melody was legally registered on May 3, 1933, by the Edward B. Marks Music Corporation with the United States' Library of Congress under the number 9643.